bkpifc/BKPMediaDetector/README.md

 # BKP Media Detector
-This python script allows you to apply up to 4 different object detection models (in Frozen Graph Form - .pb).
+This application allows you to apply up to 4 different Tensorflow object detection models (in Frozen Graph Form - .pb).
 It does so in a folder full of images and / or video files.
 The input consists of a folder which contains all sorts of media files.
 The script then generates an output file with the hash-values (MD5) and the score of the media files where the system detected one of the "classes" in one of the applied models.
 It encompasses a GUI to select the input folder, the output folder, the models to apply (4 default ones) as well as the requested output format for further use with review tools.
 Selectable output format for ingestion into Nuix or X-Ways available.

 Currently applied models:
 - Open Images (Inception-ResNet, SSD) - Detecting Objects, Persons, Animals - 300ms per image